Fandy-ust/Solar-Energy-Prediction-Through-Transformer-Time-Series-Forcasting-/README.md

 * **The Value of Visual Assessment:**  metrics like R² and RMSE are vital, but visually inspecting prediction plots reveals the model's true behavioral intelligence—its ability to capture the diurnal shape of solar generation and react plausibly to weather changes.
 * **Managing the Bias-Variance Tradeoff:** Don't be afraid to challenge a "good" model.
 The final leap in performance came from identifying that the model was over-regularized and making a bold, calculated decision to increase model variance in exchange for a significant reduction in bias.

+## License

+This project is licensed under theGNU General Public License v3.0.
+See the `LICENSE` file for details.

+## Acknowledgments

+This project was made possible by the public availability of the dataset from the **[UNISOLAR]** by **[Harsha Kumara and Dilantha Haputhanthri]**.
+A special thanks to them for their contribution to the open-source community.

+* The original dataset can be found at: (https://github.com/original_author/original_repo_name](https://github.com/CDAC-lab/UNISOLAR))